jinkezhao/171project/README.md

 Our goal for this project to to training a model that can best predict if you have heart disease.

-v2 file is our front-end work
+v2 file is our front-end work -> in order to run it, you first need to download flask in your environment.

 .ipynb file contains all our work including data cleaning, encoding, data visualizing, training data, build model, and compare model.